varun3011/Book-Store-DAPP/README.md

 # 📚 BookVerse - Decentralized Book Store DApp

-A modern, decentralized book marketplace built on Ethereum blockchain using Next.js, Hardhat, and MetaMask.
+A modern, decentralized book marketplace built on Ethereum blockchain using Next.js, Hardnet, and MetaMask.
 BookVerse allows users to buy, sell, and manage books in a peer-to-peer marketplace with full ownership tracking and profit analytics.

 ## 🌟 Features